 Literally right around the corner from DM is the glorious Young Joni.
 We were in the dark until very recently about this place and that makes me so sad for my pizza eating previous self.
 Young Joni is more than just a pizza shop though.
 They have this cool, modern, but traditional feel to the space and the menu.

 You’ll find everything is pretty much cooked by wood fire and is meant to be shared and passed around the table.
 And maybe a bit unexpectedly for a “pizza shop,” you’ll find many dishes inspired by other cultures – we had these Thai sausage lettuce wraps that Pete swears taste just like they do in Thailand.

-For pizzas, we ordered the La Parisienne and the Basque.
+For pizzas, we have tried the La Parisienne, Basque, Amatriciana, and the pepe.
 The La Parisienne has prosciutto, gruyere, ricotta, brown butter, caramelized onion, arugula, and mustard seed.
 The Basque includes Spanish chorizo, mozzarella, goat cheese, piquillo pepper, red onion, olives, and lemon.

 We’ve only been once and we sat up at the bar, which was REALLY cool.
 It’s sort of like a free chef’s table as the bar is right in front of the ovens.
 Watch them prep side dishes, shove things in the oven, light stuff on fire etc. I would honestly just keep sitting at the bar if I had the choice.